What is a New York registered agent?

 Can I use a P.O.
 Box for my registered agent address?

-No. New York requires a physical street address for a registered agent.
-Virtual offices or mail forwarding services may be acceptable if the address is a physical location where service of process can reliably be accepted in person.
+Generally no. Because service of process must be capable of personal delivery, a P.O. box alone is not sufficient for a designated registered agent's address in New York.
+A physical location where documents can be personally delivered during business hours is required.
+Virtual offices or mail forwarding services may be acceptable if the address functions as a genuine physical location for that purpose.
 For businesses managing multiple entities, this requirement must be satisfied for each registered entity.

 Can I serve as my own registered agent?

-Yes, if you're a New York resident over 18 with a physical state address.
+For corporations, an individual who is a resident of New York may be designated as registered agent under BCL § 305.
 Your address becomes public record, and you must be available during business hours to receive legal documents.
 However, this approach quickly becomes impractical when managing multiple entities, especially across different states with varying requirements.

 What's the scope of registered agent responsibilities?